 The History Department ordinarily admits new students to the graduate program only in the Fall Semester of any given academic year, application deadline December 15th.
 Currently we are enrolling classes of twelve to fifteen students, of whom many are offered long-term funding packages.
 (The others typically arrive with external funding).
 Those interested in applying to the doctoral program, should apply on-line.
-The complete application consists of the application form, three letters of recommendation, official transcripts of previous academic work, personal statement, writing sample, and GRE and (if required) TOEFL test scores.
+The complete application consists of the application form, three letters of recommendation, official transcripts of previous academic work, personal statement, resume, writing sample, and GRE and (if required) TOEFL test scores.
 All these items must be submitted electornically, except the transcripts.

 The Rutgers University Information Service provides online graduate admissions information, with documents on application materials, application procedures, schools and programs, costs and financial aid, minority opportunities, and recruitment activities.
 Potential applicants may likewise request materials via email.
 Consult those pages for the most accurate and up-to-date information on application deadlines, fees, and procedures.